Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 You have **:d20-adv: Advantage**{.d20} on Death Saving Throws.

 ###### Speedy Recovery
-As a **:rsc-b: Bonus Action**{ .rsc }, you can expend one of your Hit Point Dice, roll the die, and regain a number of Hit Points equal to the roll.
+As a **:rsc-b: Bonus Action**{.rsc}, you can expend one of your Hit Point Dice, roll the die, and regain a number of Hit Points equal to the roll.

 ---